LucasRoesler/lucasroesler.github.io/content/posts/2017/automatic-migration-validation.md

 ---
-categories:
-- programming
-comments: false
 date: 2017-02-20T00:00:00-07:00
-keywords:
-- python
-- django
-- automation
-- postgres
-showPagination: false
 summary: How we automate the validation of our Django migrations
 tags:
 - python
 - django
 - automation
 - postgres
 title: "Zero downtime deploys: A tale of Django migrations"
 ---

 At Teem, we aim for zero down-time deploys; so, one of the most important things we must validate is that things will not break mid-deploy!

 The most sensitive step of the deploy process is the changes to our database.